imbo/imbo/docs/installation/configuration.rst

 Imbo supports a set of image transformations out of the box using the `Imagick PHP extension <http://pecl.php.net/package/imagick>`_.
 All supported image transformations are included in the configuration, and you can easily add your own custom transformations or create presets using a combination of existing transformations.

-Transformations are triggered using the ``t`` query parameter together with the image resource (read more about the image resource and the included transformations and their parameters in the :ref:`image-resource` section).
+Transformations are triggered using the ``t`` query parameter together with the image resource (read more about the image resource and the included transformations and their parameters in the :ref:`Image resource <image-resource>` section).
 This query parameter is used as an array so that multiple transformations can be applied.
 The transformations are applied in the order they are specified in the URL.

 All transformations are registered in the configuration array under the ``imageTransformations`` key: